miladrafiee/disir_package/README.md

   <img src="https://github.com/miladrafiee/disir_package/blob/main/Data/ReadMe_images/heatmaps.png" width="1000">
 </p>

-DiSiR also visualizes output cell-cell interactions in two ways: graph representation and heatmap plots.
+DiSiR also visualizes output cell-cell interactions in two ways: graph representation and chord diagram representation.
 The outputs of running "DiSiR_main.py" are the links and nodes of the resulting interaction interaction graph at cell type level, and heatmap plots for all and significant interactions.
-Using "links.csv" and "Nodes.csv" (along with "Input_interactions_list.csv") files as the inputs of the "Graph_representation.R" script, which is located in the "Plotting" directory, users can generate a directed graph in which nodes are associated with the cell types present in the input data set and each edge corresponds to a ligand–receptor interaction between two cell types (from ligand-expressing cells to receptor-expressing cells).
+Using the DiSiR outputs "links.csv" and "Nodes.csv" (along with the putative LR interactions list) files as the inputs of the "Graph_representation.R" script, which is located in the "Plotting" directory, users can generate a directed graph in which nodes are associated with the cell types present in the input data set and each edge corresponds to a ligand–receptor interaction between two cell types (from ligand-expressing cells to receptor-expressing cells).
 For a given interaction, if both ligand and receptor are present in the same cell type, then there is a self-loop in the graph on the corresponding node.
 We use the “visNetwork version 2.1.0” package in R version 4.0.0 with an interactive environment.

+Also, using the DiSiR output "Heatmap.csv" file as the input of the "Chord_diagram_representation.R" script, which is located in the "Plotting" directory, users can generate a chord diagram representation of the resulting interactions at cell type level.
+We use the “circlize version 0.4.15” package in R for this purpose.

 <p align="center">
   <img src="https://github.com/miladrafiee/disir_package/blob/main/Data/ReadMe_images/graph_chord_representation.png" width="1000">